 All costs must be paid and clear the bank prior to the shipping date.
-Listed prices are for pre-ordered kids picked up or shipped prior to one month of age.
+Listed prices are for pre-ordered kids picked up or shipped prior to three weeks of age.
 Boarding fees will be charged after that time.

 We reserve the right to retain any kid that is born.